Adriana-Saty-teachable/poc-astrobox-bff/README.md

-# POC - BFF Proxy para Astro-Dashboard
+# POC - BFF Proxy for Astro-Dashboard

-Servidor mínimo para validar que o `<astro-dashboard>` envia requests pelo atributo `bff`.
+Minimal server to validate that `<astro-dashboard>` sends requests through the `bff` attribute.

 ## Setup